Detecting High-Potential SMEs with Heterogeneous Graph Neural Networks: Discussion

 \subsection{Limitations}

-Several limitations warrant discussion.
-First, our graph relies exclusively on historical grant program data; incorporating additional public sources such as patent filings or local economic data could strengthen both node features and graph connectivity.
-Second, we observe only Phase I survivors---companies that already won competitive grants---introducing selection bias relative to the broader SME population.
-Third, the moderate overall discrimination ($\text{AUROC} \approx 0.65$) suggests that important predictive signals---proposal text quality, team composition, technology readiness level---are not captured in our current structural features.
-Fourth, our entity resolution relies on rule-based string matching, which may fail on name variants or subsidiaries not covered by our normalization rules.
-Finally, our evaluation uses a single temporal split; additional evaluation across different time windows would strengthen robustness claims.
+Several limitations warrant discussion. \begin{enumerate} \item Our graph relies exclusively on historical grant program data; incorporating additional public sources such as patent filings or local economic data could strengthen both node features and graph connectivity. \item We observe only Phase I survivors---companies that already won competitive grants---introducing selection bias relative to the broader SME population. \item The moderate overall discrimination ($\text{AUROC} \approx 0.65$) suggests that important predictive signals---proposal text quality, team composition, technology readiness level---are not captured in our current structural features. \item Our entity resolution relies on rule-based string matching, which may fail on name variants or subsidiaries not covered by our normalization rules. \item While XGBoost outperforms GNNs on AUPRC, it cannot leverage relational structure; future work should investigate hybrid approaches combining tree-based feature processing with graph-based relational reasoning. \end{enumerate}